thisisbalu/exception-decoded/_posts/java/2023-12-26-java-sslhandshakeexception.md

 ---
-title: "Catchy and SEO Friendly Title: Exploring SSLHandshakeException in Java and How to Resolve It"
+title: "Exploring SSLHandshakeException in Java and How to Resolve It"
 date: 2023-12-26 09:00:00 -0000
 categories: [Java, java.base]
 tags: [java, java-unchecked, javax.net.ssl, java-se]